how to be vulnerable with a man

 And by acknowledging that you do not have all the answers, guess what he will start doing the same and eventually seek your help or advice.
 This creates intimacy and leads to a long-lasting relationship.

-2. Say I love/ miss you
+2. Say I love you/ I miss you

 I know that saying those magical three words for the first time can be very exciting and scary.
 Especially if the relationship is new and you are worried the interest is one-sided.

 Being vulnerable with a man means being honest about how you feel about him, even if he may not yet be there.
 Of course, I don’t want you telling every man you date for three weeks that you love him.
 You have to be wise and realistic.

 So, be corny and soft sometimes and let him know that you have been looking forward to his call at the end of the day.
-Or share your feelings for him when.

 3. Share your honest thoughts &beliefs

 Like I said above, as a young woman, I used to censor myself a lot to keep a man.
 But the older I get the more I understand that I am doing myself and the person I am with a disservice by not being authentic.

 And as crazy as this might sound to you, sharing your honest thoughts and beliefs is a great way to be vulnerable without being clingy.